USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

     parent: Introduction to USGS R Packages
     weight: 2
 ---
-This lesson will teach you how to manage your ScienceBase items and folders from R. **\[why is this useful???\]** The following sections contain functions you would use to modify ScienceBase items from R. Keep in mind that most functions start with `item_*` (singular).
+This lesson will teach you how to manage your ScienceBase items and folders from R, which can be useful for batch or automated updates and edits.
+The following sections contain functions you would use to modify ScienceBase items from R. Keep in mind that most functions start with `item_*` (singular).
 These limit the input for only one item at a time.
 If you have more than one, you can use the equivalent `items_*` (plural) functions, which can accept single or multiple item values.

 In these examples, you will be modifying ScienceBase items.
 These assume you have an account and are logged in (see `?authenticate_sb`).
 Make sure to load `sbtools` and sign in to ScienceBase.
 Refer to the [previous lesson](#sbtools-download) for detailed information on authentication.